FluffyBullet/exertFitness/README.md

  2. If table allowed 3 and 4 to be displayed with different answers, but 5 was not showing
  3. Imported tables not showing headers
  7. Google Graphs not displaying - advised variable of google.visualization not defined
+ 8. Wrapping input entries with form tag causes buttons and functions to clear all data and loop without progressing to the next stage.
+    * This results in input fields not requiring data to be entered before proceeding to the next stage.
+ 9. After entering calories per meal, updating the form resulted in a conflict of data for the Pie Chart display.
+When hovering over, the old data is displayed then reverted back on exit.
 *********************

 ### Technologies used:
-    For this site, I am using the languages of HTML, CSS and JavaScript.
+For this site, I am using the languages of HTML, CSS and JavaScript.<br>
-    I've also selected to use google spreadsheets to store and fetch data (Via API) which will be presented in google graphs
+Also markdown language for the creation of this document :)

 ## <u>Acknowledgements</u>
 - Pexel Images